framework-one/cfmljure/README.md

+# Clojure and CFML Sitting in a tree

+cfmljure is a utility that lets you easily call Clojure code from CFML!

+It works by

 # Installation

 To use cfmljure, you need the Clojure libraries.
 I think the easiest way to do that is with Leiningen, the Clojure build tool.